Key Concepts

 Last updated: 2 minutes read.

-Tyk Streams is currently in the Lab Release phase, and we’d love for you to try it out.
+Our first release of Tyk Streams is now available, and we’d love for you to try it out.
 Click the button to sign up and take it for a spin: Get started with Tyk Streams

 Tyk Streams seamlessly integrates with the Tyk API Gateway to provide a unified platform for managing both synchronous and asynchronous APIs.
 This section will provide an overview of the architecture, integration points, and key capabilities.
 Please consult the glossary for explanations of key terminology.